B.S. in Computer Science

 Carnegie Mellon’s undergraduate application process values selecting students who will add to the overall university community — we’re not looking for "perfect" students, but students who we think are a good fit and will succeed at CMU.
-Last year, more than 6,000 students applied for undergraduate admission to the School of Computer Science and 359 were accepted.
-If you're thinking about applying to our program, visit the university's Office of Undergraduate Admission for detailed information about the entire application and admissions process.
+For 2017, nearly 7,000 students applied for undergraduate admission to the School of Computer Science and 451 were accepted with a final class size around 205.
+Starting in 2017, admitted students in SCS who accept their admission offer will be given the choice of a major in Computer Science or Computational Biology.
+The first year is very similar for both majors, and students will select their eventual path during their second semester.
+Application deadlines are the same for both majors.
+If you're thinking about obtaining a B.S. in Computer Science, visit the university's Office of Undergraduate Admission for detailed information about the entire application and admissions process.
 We've included some general information below to get you started.

 The undergraduate application fee is $75.

 Visit the undergraduate Admission Requirements page for detailed information about what you’ll need to submit with your application.